 From the outset, school is described as “exciting” with its introduction to music, reading, math and writing.
 The typical school day is mapped out with time for lunch, recess and art.

-Knowing what something looks like and what will greet you when you get there can definitely be the shot in the arm of confidence a young child facing the big unknown of “SCHOOL” needs.
+Knowing what something looks like and what will greet you when you get there, can definitely be the difference in confidence or trepidation for a young child facing the big unknown of “SCHOOL” needs.
 Additionally, it may also have a calming effect on first time parents seeing their children off to school on the big day.

 A charming front of a classroom is presented on one page with the class pet, Fred, clearly visible at ear level.
 What kind of animal can he be, the child is asked?
 Hint: Fred has something in common with an animal referred to as a hare.